Roman number d. How do Roman numerals work?

 2182

-Characters in the range U+2160-217F are present only for compatibility with other standards that define those characters.
+Characters in the range U+2160-217F are present only for compatibility with other standards that define these characters.
 In everyday life, ordinary letters of the Latin alphabet are used.
-The display of such characters requires software that supports the Unicode standard and a font that contains glyphs corresponding to these characters.
+Displaying these characters requires software that supports the Unicode standard and a font that contains the glyphs corresponding to these characters.

-We all use Roman numerals - we mark the numbers of centuries or months of the year with them.
-Roman numerals are on watch dials, including those on the chimes of the Spasskaya Tower.
+We all use Roman numerals - we use them to mark the numbers of centuries or months of the year.
+Roman numerals are found on clock dials, including the chimes of the Spasskaya Tower.
 We use them, but we don't know much about them.

 The Roman counting system in its modern version consists of the following basic signs: